ulixee/hero/docs/main/BasicInterfaces/Tab.md

   });
 ```

 Flow Commands can be nested within each other.
-If nested commands cannot be completed due to AwaitedDom errors (interactions, dom errors, dom state timeouts), they will trigger the outer block to be re-tried.
+If nested commands cannot be completed due to AwaitedDOM errors (interactions, dom errors, dom state timeouts), they will trigger the outer block to be re-tried.

 #### **Arguments**:

 - commandFn `() => Promise<T>`.
-Your command function containing one or more Hero commands to retry on AwaitedDom errors (after resolving one or more FlowHandlers).
+Your command function containing one or more Hero commands to retry on AwaitedDOM errors (after resolving one or more FlowHandlers).
 Any returned value will be returned to the `tab.flowCommand` call.
 - exitState `DomState | function(assert: IPageStateAssert): void`.
 Optional [State](#wait-for-state) object that must resolve before continuing your script execution.
 If false, FlowHandlers will be retried to determine if another pass should be made.
 - options `object`.
 Optional options to configure this flowCommand.
 This must be your second argument to `flowCommand`
   - exitState `DomState | function(assert: IPageStateAssert): void`.
 Optional [State](#wait-for-state) assertion.
 This parameter is used in place passing a [State](#wait-for-state) directly as a second parameter to `flowCommand`.